 Prolonged Consult - Item 44

 Private patients are required to pay for their consultation in full on the day of their consultation.
 If paid for on the day a discount will apply.
-This helps us to keep our fees as low as possible and to ensure that we can maintain the range of services that we provide to you.
 If necessary, an account can be issued, however, our full fee will apply and no discounts will be available.
 We accept cash, cheques and have EFT facilities for debit and credit cards.
 We do not accept AMEX or Diners.

 If you are having difficulty paying your fees, please talk to your doctor or to the Practice Manager.
 We would prefer to work out a mutually agreeable payment arrangement before it becomes an issue for you.